 Authors make an unparalleled contribution to the UK's social and cultural life, as well as fuelling the economic success of the creative industries.
 It is critical that authors and the wider creative industries continue to thrive after Brexit.

 You can download our submission from October 2016 on the impact of Brexit to the Culture, Media and Sport Select Committee here.

 Our key asks of Government as we prepare to leave the EU

 - Exports: Exports of published material are currently worth £2.9bn to the UK economy, with 36% of these exports going to Europe.
 It is vital that access to these markets is maintained after Brexit and that there are no additional barriers to trade.

 - Copyright: The UK has a well-functioning and balanced copyright framework, which underpins the success of the creative industries.
-Existing EU regulations and EU Directives that have been transposed into domestic law on copyright issues must be maintained as the UK leaves the EU, and there must be no attempt to water these down in future trade negotiations.
+Existing EU copyright law must be maintained as the UK leaves the EU, and there must be no attempt to water these down in future trade negotiations.

 - Copyright Exceptions: The “fair dealing” doctrine for application of copyright exceptions and limitations (as opposed to US style “fair use”) must be maintained after Brexit and not conceded as a condition of US trade deals.